jasour/Real-Time-Risk-Bounded-Tube-based-Trajectory-Safety-Verification/Examples/RiskBounded Scenarios/Example_2_3D_Trajectoy/ReadMe.md

 <img src="https://github.com/jasour/Real-Time-Risk-Bounded-Tube-based-Trajectory-Safety-Verification/blob/main/Examples/RiskBounded%20Scenarios/Example_2_3D_Trajectoy/plot.png" width="500" height="500" />
 <p align = "center">
 <p align="center">
 Given Trajectory and Risk Contour of the Probabilistic Obstacle.
-Probability of collision with the uncertain obstacle outside of the outer red curve is less or equal to ∆=0.01.
+Probability of collision with the uncertain obstacle outside of the red region is less or equal to ∆=0.01.
 <p align = "center">